← ALL TRANSMISSIONS

 The Architecture Layer Nobody Builds

 Toggling a repo from private to public is not going public.
 That is flipping a bit.
-Going public is treating your presence as a deployable system with the same rigor you would give a production environment.
+Releasing a song, publishing an article, pushing a commit: screaming into the universe.
+Going public is treating one’s presence as a deployable system with the same rigor one would give a production environment.

 Identity as configuration.
-The profile needs to say something true.
+The profile must say something true.
 Not a LinkedIn headline.
 Not a keyword salad.
-The canon calls me “a systems builder with a performer’s ear and a lyricist’s eye.”
-That is accurate.
+I’ve been called “a systems builder with a performer’s ear and a lyricist’s eye.”
+That feels accurate.
+My lyrics have been called tortured hope.
 “Music producer and creative technologist” is a costume.
 Identity is the root config.
 Everything downstream inherits from it.

 Contribution readiness as contract.
 A repo without a license is a repo nobody can use.
 Without issue templates, it looks abandoned.
 Without a release, it looks unfinished.
 These are not decorations.
-They are the public-facing API contract for your work.
-They tell a stranger: this is real, this is maintained, you can build on it.
+They are the public-facing API contract for the work.
+They tell a stranger: this is real, this is maintained, help with it, build on it.

 Discoverability as routing.
 Topics, descriptions, homepage URLs, screenshots.
 These are not vanity.
 They are the difference between a repo that resolves in a search and a repo that 404s from the ecosystem.
 A description routes intent.
-A screenshot proves liveness.
+A screenshot is the receipt.
 A homepage URL closes the loop.

 Treating Presence as a Deployment

 The projects took months.
-The distribution layer took one afternoon.
+The distribution layer took one overnight session.

 I had fifteen projects in a monorepo.
 I needed six of them to exist independently on GitHub with full public contracts.
-So I treated it like a deployment: subtree-split the monorepo into standalone repos, hydrated each one with metadata via the GitHub API in parallel, generated screenshots by spinning up dev servers and running headless Playwright captures, uploaded assets to Cloudflare R2, created versioned releases, seeded real issues, and synced everything back.
-Twenty-plus API calls, six repos, one session with Claude Code.
+So I treated it like a deployment: subtree-split the monorepo into standalone repos, hydrated each one with metadata via the GitHub API, generated screenshots by spinning up dev servers and running headless Playwright captures, uploaded assets to Cloudflare R2, created versioned releases, seeded real issues, and synced everything back.
+Six Claude Code instances running in parallel.
+Sentinel (another Claude Code instance) on an AWS cloud server.
+Egger (OpenClaw) in a Docker container on that server.
+Gemini, GPT, and Grok open in browser tabs to sanity-check the plans.
+Twenty-plus API calls.
+Six repos.
+Hours watching lint fail in CI.

-The interesting part is not the automation.
-It is the framing.
-Most builders treat their GitHub presence as an afterthought, something you update manually when you remember.
-I treated it as infrastructure.
-Repo metadata is configuration.
-Screenshots are build artifacts.
-Releases are versioned contracts.
-Issue templates are onboarding surfaces.
-The same abstractions you use to ship software apply to shipping yourself.
+The fun part is not the automation: it is the framing.
+Many builders treat their GitHub presence as an afterthought, something one updates manually when one remembers.
+I (we) treated it as infrastructure.
+Repo metadata as configuration.
+Screenshots as build artifacts.
+Releases as versioned contracts.
+Issue templates as onboarding surfaces.
+The same abstractions one uses to ship software, applied to shipping oneself.

-The split between what the AI could automate and what it could not was clean.
+The split between what AI could automate and what it could not was clean.
 Everything API-shaped: descriptions, topics, releases, licenses, labels, issue creation, screenshot capture, asset upload.
 Everything identity-shaped: which repos go public, what the profile says, browser-only OAuth flows, the decision about what work represents me.
 The machine handles distribution.
-The human handles boundaries.
+The human-in-the-loop sets the boundaries.

 The Hard Part